emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

 I don't like how modern web applications are built.
 Many of the web applications are too unstable, That you can't imagine having the system running without a team supporting it.
-The fact that we try to automate manual processes then the automation needs manual intervention defy the purpose.
+The fact that we try to automate manual processes then the automation needs manual intervention defies the purpose.
 Some companies has an army of developers if they were to do the business by hand they would make a better job than the programmed system.
 There are many reasons for this situation.
 One of the reasons is the excessive use of third party dependencies.